rkulagowski/httpx/docs/advanced.md

         yield request
 ```

-If the auth flow requires more that one request, you can issue multiple yields, and obtain the response in each case...
+If the auth flow requires more than one request, you can issue multiple yields, and obtain the response in each case...

 ```python
 class MyCustomAuth(httpx.Auth):